Largest Contentful Paint

 PageVitals will show you relevant opportunities if one or more of the above guidelines aren't followed.

-Google has a highly details articles on how to Optimize the Largest Contentful Paint metric
+Google also has a highly details articles on how to Optimize the Largest Contentful Paint metric